nglasl/silverstripe-apiwesome/README.md

 ### Attribute Visibility Customisation

-The JSON/XML feed will only be available to a data object with attribute visibility.
-The `has_one` relationships may also be displayed, where visibility is determined recursively.
+The JSON/XML feed will only be available to data objects with attribute visibility.
+Any `has_one` relationships may also be displayed, where attribute visibility is determined recursively.

-### JSON/XML Output
+### Output

-The JSON/XML feed is not only available by request, but also by preview through the appropriate model admin of your data objects.
+The JSON/XML feed is not only available by URL request, but also by preview through the appropriate model admin of your data object.

 ### Development